wing5wong/artisan-whs-static/source/_events/2025-04-11_wss-cross-country.md

 ---
-title: WSS Cross Country
+title: WSS Cross Country - rescheduled to 5 June
-date: 2025-05-27T08:57:00+12:00
+date: 2025-06-05T08:57:00+12:00
 ---
-Whanganui Secondary Schools' Cross Country is on Tuesday 27 May at Duddings Lake.
+Whanganui Secondary Schools' Cross Country is on Thursday 5 June at Duddings Lake.

+Leaving school at 12 o'clock in mini-vans and returning by 3pm.